 Caused by: java.lang.IllegalAccessException: class javafx.fxml.FXMLLoader$ValueElement (in module javafx.fxml) cannot access class seedu.address.view.PersonOverviewController (in module AddressApp) because module AddressApp does not export seedu.address.view to module javafx.fxml

-This is because JavaFx is unable to access our PersonOverviewController
+This is because JavaFx is unable to access our PersonOverviewController class.

-To fix this, add this line of code to src/module-info.java
+To fix this, add this line of code to src/module-info.java:

 module AddressApp {